-From time to time we are subject to litigation from various parties, the most significant of which are described under "LEGAL PROCEEDINGS."
+From time to time we are subject to litigation from various parties.
 Our business, financial condition, and results of operations may be materially affected by adverse results of certain litigation.
 Unfavorable resolution of legal proceedings in which we are involved or other future legal proceedings could require significant expenditures that may increase the cost of electric service we provide to our members and, as a result, affect our members' ability to perform their contractual obligations to us.